jib/libvmod-statsd/README.rst

 Example
         ::

-                set resp.http.hello = example.hello("World");
+                set resp.http.hello = statsd.hello("World");

 INSTALLATION
 ============

-This is an example skeleton for developing out-of-tree Varnish vmods.
+This is an statsd skeleton for developing out-of-tree Varnish vmods.
 It implements the "Hello, World!" as a vmod callback.
 Not particularly useful in good hello world tradition, but demonstrates how to get the glue around a vmod working.